josephrocca/lit-encoder-js/README.md

 # LiT Image and Text Encoders For Browser & Deno
-The demos below work, but I'm waiting on work back from one of the authors of [this demo](https://google-research.github.io/vision_transformer/lit/) for a text tokenizer so I don't have to reimplement it.
+The demos below work, but I'm [waiting on a reply](https://twitter.com/giffmana/status/1514721929718124547) from one of the authors of [this demo](https://google-research.github.io/vision_transformer/lit/) for a text tokenizer so I don't have to reimplement it.

 Note that the models are ~400mb each so they may take a while to initalize depending on your internet speed.